kayeneii/WEIT_2015-2024/README.md

 ## Dataset
-The dataset used in generating this report was the World Energy Investment 2024 Datafile.xlsx provided by the _International Energy Agency_ (IEA).
+A data frame with 112 observations on 9 (numeric) variables was created from the World Energy Investment 2024 Datafile.xlsx provided by the _International Energy Agency_ (IEA).
 You can find it at [IEA](https://www.iea.org/data-and-statistics/data-product/world-energy-investment-2024-datafile).
-A data frame with 112 observations on 9 (numeric) variables was created.

 ## Objectives